-The BRDF of cut leaves was also measured to address scaling issues in the remote sensing of vegetation.
-It was estimated that for airborne BRDF measurements of land surfaces from a 600 m altitude, the footprint of a typical savanna tree would correspond to a leaf particle size in the laboratory of $\sim 4$ mm, whereas the footprint of a typical savanna bush would correspond to a size of $\sim 2$ mm.
-We compared the BRDF of a whole leaf to that of leaves crushed to 2 and 4 mm sizes.
-The BRDFs of crushed and whole fresh samples of poplar leaves at 340 nm are shown in Fig. 7a at normal incidence.
+In order to address the vegetation canopy remote sensing scaling problem we measured the BRDF of cut fresh leaves and crushed dry leaves.
+The reflectance of a scene as seen from airborne sensor depends on the reflectance of its components and their composition.
+It was estimated that for airborne BRDF measurements of land surfaces from a 600 m altitude, the average footprint, 4 to 5 m in diameter of a typical savanna tree, would correspond to a leaf particle size in the laboratory of $\sim$ 4 mm, whereas the footprint of a typical savanna bush footprint, 1.5 to 2 m would correspond to a size of $\sim$ 2 mm.
+The BRDFs of 2 and 4 mm in size leaves particles (cut fresh, crushed dry) and whole fresh and dry leaves were compared.

-There is a significant difference between the measured BRDFs of whole and crushed leaves at small viewing angles from 5° to 45°.
+The differences in the case of poplar leaves at 340 nm are shown in Fig. 7a at normal incidence.
+Significant differences had been observed between the measured BRDFs of whole and crushed leaves at small viewing angles from 5° to 45°.
 The percent differences between the BRDF of whole leaves and crushed leaves having a 4 mm particles size are up to 55% at 5° viewing angle and up to 59% for the 2 mm sample.
 The differences at scatter angles from 45° to 80° are on the order of 27% at 80° viewing angle for whole leaves versus 4 mm crushed leaves and 18% for whole leaves versus 2 mm crushed leaves.
 The possible explanation for this is that the scatter from the whole leaf has a strong specular component leading to higher reflectance at small scatter angles.
-The scatter from the crushed leaves is more diffuse resulting in much lower BRDF at small angles.
+The scatter from the crushed leaves is more diffuse resulting in much lower

+BRDF at small angles.
 The second reason for the different BRDF is the shadowing effect that takes place when the surface of a sample is not flat but consists of small particles.
 In the crushed leaf BRDF sample the scattering between the individual leaf particles is a significant contributor to the reflected distribution of scattered light.
-The BRDF of the 4 mm sample is higher than the BRDF of the 2 mm sample because the smaller particles exhibit more extensive shadowing.
-However, the difference in the BRDF of 2 mm and 4 mm samples is relatively small and is not a strong function of increasing scatter angle.
+The BRDF of the 4 mm sample is higher than the BRDF of the 2 mm sample.
+The smaller particles exhibit less extensive shadowing when illuminated, however the light obscuration effect when viewing by the detector is stronger.
+The difference in the BRDF of 2 mm and 4 mm samples is relatively small and is not a strong function of increasing scatter angle.
 We observed the same BRDF relation at other wavelengths as well.